Year of Publication

 Therefore, I studied what factors, including policies to increase the birthrate, affect the birthrate and how they affect it.

 The results of the analysis show that social change is rapidly occurring, changing various aspects of family life, but the changes are closely linked to each other and child care subsidies in particular appear to have a strong effect increasing the birthrate.
 Female labor force participation reduces the birthrate, a result found often in economic development studies.
 Finally, age at first marriage reduces the birthrate.

 Therefore, the South Korean government could keep policies to increase the birthrate such as subsidy for daycare cost and also find other policies to increase the birthrate efficiently such as tax penalty for single individual and policies to change the working culture.

 Ahn, Kyunghoon, "A study of determinants of the birthrate change in South Korea" (2015).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 221.